 Albert Reads Poetry

 Every year, the entire Albert College Family is encouraged to read the same book or body of work from the same author.
-This communal reading, like a huge book club, generates a lot of conversation and fosters a lifelong love and habit of reading.
-This year, Albert College is excited to read poetry.
-We have invited Canadian Poet Robert Priest to speak to us about the writing process and the performance aspect of Spoken Word Poetry.
-To learn more about Robert, click the link to his website here: POET ROBERT PRIEST
+This communal reading, like a huge book club, generates conversation and fosters a lifelong love and habit of reading.

 The EPLC and Junior School Library

 The EPLC and Junior School library is located in the Junior School.
-It is a bright and beautiful space filled with books and imagination.
-Complete with a fireplace salvaged from the old Victoria Manor, the atmosphere is inviting and dedicated to the wonders and curiosity of the students.
-Staff and volunteers keep the library open and accessible to the students everyday.
+It is a bright and beautiful space filled with books, cozy reading nooks, a piano and imagination!
+Complete with a fireplace salvaged from the old Victoria Manor, the atmosphere is inviting and dedicated to the wonder and curiosity of the students.
+Staff and volunteers keep the library open and accessible to the students every day.

-Class visits to promote a love for literacy through weekly book selection and research using both texts and computers are common functions of the space.
-However, it serves other purposes as well.
-For example, our primary music classes make use of this space which includes a SMART Board on some mornings and in the evening, it provides a location for our After School Care Program.
-Divisional presentations such as speeches, spelling bees, author visits and other guests who enrich the learning experiences of our students occur in the resource centre as well.
-Other activities that the library space is used for includes the annual book fair and Chess Club practices.
+Class visits promote a love for literacy through weekly book selection.
+Research using both texts and computers are common functions of the space, however, it serves many other purposes.
+For example, our primary music classes make use of this space, which includes a SMART Board.
+On some mornings and in the evening it provides a location for our After School Care Program.
+Divisional presentations such as speeches, spelling bees, author visits and other presentation that enrich the learning experiences of our students occur in the Resource Centre as well.
+Other activities that the library space is used for include the annual book fair and Chess Club practices.